emberfuse/formlink/README.md

 ### API & Available Methods

-Formlink has a number of methods that are available for use on your application front.
+Formlink has several methods that are available for use on your application front.

 ```javascript
 /**